github/codeql-coding-standards/docs/user_manual.md

 The activation of the deviation mechanism requires an extra step in the database creation process.
 This extra step is the invocation of the Python script `path/to/codeql-coding-standards/scripts/configuration/process_coding_standards_config.py` that is part of the coding standards code scanning pack.
+To run this script, a Python interpreter version 3.9 must be available on the system path.
 The script should be invoked as follows:

 ```bash